 In metaphysics, or all the more precisely ontology, Averroes rejects the view progressed by Avicenna that presence is simply unintentional.
 Avicenna believes that “quintessence is ontologically preceding existence”.
 The incidental are properties which are not important, yet rather are extra unexpected attributes.
 Averroes, following Aristotle, believes that individual existing substances are essential.
 One may isolate them rationally; be that as it may, ontologically, presence and quintessence are one.
-According to Fakhry, this speaks to a change from Plato’s hypothesis of Ideas, where thoughts go before particulars, to Aristotle’s hypothesis where particulars come first and the substance is “arrived at by a procedure of abstraction.”
+According to Fakhry, this speaks to a change from Plato’s hypothesis of Ideas, where thoughts go before particulars, to Aristotle’s hypothesis where particulars come first, and the substance is “arrived at by a procedure of abstraction.”

-As expressed above, Averroes contended in his “Decisive Treatise” that it is worthy to learn about philosophy, Muslims are in actuality obliged to do as such, and they should dive into philosophical issues to discover appropriate answers for religious issues, particularly in light of the fact that scholars proved unable, without anyone else’s input, resolve such problems as how to decipher the Quran.
+As expressed above, Averroes contended in his “Decisive Treatise” that it is worthy to learn about philosophy, Muslims are in actuality obliged to do as such, and they should dive into philosophical issues to discover appropriate answers for religious matters, particularly in light of the fact that scholars proved unable, without anyone else’s input, resolve such problems as how to decipher the Quran.

-Averroes coherent contentions accommodated religion with reason, along these lines uniting religion and innovation and science, one of vital ideological issues of the Middle East in the pre-present day until today.
-Regardless of whether the radical bearings in which his creation was taken really spoken to his own particular perspectives appears to be improbable.
-He did, in any case, build up the theory that religion and reason were diverse courses to a similar truth.
+Averroes coherent contentions accommodated religion with reason, along these lines uniting religion and innovation and science, one of the vital ideological issues of the Middle East in the pre-present day until today.
+Regardless of whether the radical bearings in which his creation was taken spoken to his particular perspectives appears to be improbable.
+He did, in any case, build up the theory that religion and reason were several courses to a similar truth.
 In the social settings where religion was viewed as the significant course to reality, as in medieval Europe and, unfortunately in certain barely characterized contemporary radical fields, Averroes may appear to speak to a subversive vision.
 Truth be told, Averroes was a deist, regardless of whether he didn’t see the Greeks experts with doubt.
 As the Hanbali current made strides beginning in the tenth century, in any case, Averroes wished to keep away from pressures in relation to the more conservative components in society, with little achievement.